 As Minnesota’s first university, we’ve always been about opportunity for everyone.
 With readily available scholarships and grants, career preparation built into every class, and student support at every step of the journey, Hamline prepares our graduates for careers that make the world a better place for all.

-Best college or university in Minnesota for socioeconomic mobility post-graduation
+Hamline is listed as the best college or university in Minnesota for socioeconomic mobility post-graduation by ThirdWay.org.

 In addition to our top rankings above, we have also been recognized as:

-- A top university for undergraduate teaching and innovation in Minnesota, U.S. News & World Report
+- The 2nd best regional university in Minnesota for undergraduate teaching and innovation, U.S. News & World Report

 - One of only four universities in Minnesota, Wisconsin, Iowa, and the Dakotas that rate within the top 20% for students' economic mobility, out of 1,320 of US colleges and universities, according to ThirdWay.org